 Simple strategy to save extra money

-I recently spent $32.67 to buy two shirts at Nordstrom Rack that were on sale.
-Here’s a picture of the receipt that reflects a “savings” of $5.94.
+What exactly does that mean?
+Here’s an example: I recently spent $32.67 to buy two shirts at Nordstrom Rack that were on sale.
+This picture of my receipt reflects a “savings” of $5.94.

 What would you do with the $5.94 that you saved?
 Many people would naturally use it to spend money on something else, so the discount really doesn’t get them any closer to reaching their financial goals.